Search teams comb debris for victims of deadly Hurricane Michael | Malay Mail

 A storage facility in Panama City Beach housing hundreds of boats was ripped apart by the strong winds with the roof shredding into strips of twisted metal.

-Margaret Decambre, a 48-year-old gemologist, rode out the storm in her Panama City fourth-floor condo with her husband and three cats.
+Margaret Decambre, a 48-year-old gemmologist, rode out the storm in her Panama City fourth-floor condo with her husband and three cats.

-“The wind was so hard that it was pushing water through windows and doors,” Decambre said.

 “It’s total devastation — no power, no water, no communication,” she said.